LMMMEng/TransXNet/README.md

-# TransXNet: Learning Both Global and Local Dynamics with a Dual Dynamic Token Mixer for Visual Recognition
+# [TNNLS 2025] TransXNet: Learning Both Global and Local Dynamics with a Dual Dynamic Token Mixer for Visual Recognition

 This is an official PyTorch implementation of "[TransXNet: Learning Both Global and Local Dynamics with a Dual Dynamic Token Mixer for Visual Recognition](https://arxiv.org/abs/2310.19380)".